 As the small business entity depreciation rules apply only to depreciating assets, certain capital expenditure incurred by a small business entity which does not form part of the cost of a depreciating asset may be deducted under the UCA provisions for deducting capital expenditure.
 This includes capital expenditure on certain business-related costs and amounts directly connected with a project.
-Do not include these amounts at K. Show the amount that can be claimed as a deduction at Reconciliation items.
-B Expense reconciliation adjustments.
+Do not include these amounts at K. Show the amount that can be claimed as a deduction at Reconciliation items, B Expense reconciliation adjustments.
 For more information, see appendix 6.

-For more information about the small business entity depreciation rules, see the Guide to concessions for small business entities, visit our website or phone the Business Infoline (see the inside back cover).
+For more information about the small business entity depreciation rules, see Concessions for small business entities - guide for small business operators (NAT 71874), visit our website or phone the Business Infoline.